ebi-uniprot/uniprot-rest-api/return-fields.md

+### UniProtKB column names for programmatic access

+This document lists the differences between the returned column names by RESTful APIs.

 ### Names & Taxonomy

 **Column label in old and new website***|**Column name in url of old API**|**Column name in url of new API**